trezor/connect/README.md

     * note that accounts have zero-based IDs, but the numbering on the screen start with "Account #1"; so account with id 2 is "Account #3", etc.
 * xpub - xpub of the account
     * the xpub must start with `xpub`, and has to belong to one of the first 10 accounts
+* { account_index: 0, account_type: 'legacy' } - An object with account ID and account type legacy/segwit

 ## Show address / get address